RonanChance/Data-410/Project4.md

 print('Cross-validated MSE for LGBM is :', round(np.mean(mse_lgbm), 3), 'with MAE of:', round(np.mean(mae_lgbm), 3))
 ```

-Results in a Cross-validated MSE for LGBM is : 147.234 with MAE of: 9.857
 Results in a Cross-validated MSE for LGBM is : 140.78 with MAE of: 9.588

 ## Conclusions